The growth of social media has brought with it some strange modern phenomena. One of the more recent ones is the viral online challenge. By Lucy Doyle

 The Ice Bucket Challenge raised money for motor neurone disease charities, no-make up selfies supported cancer research and the ever-popular Movember – growing weird and wonderful facial hair for men’s causes – takes place each year to support men’s health issues.

-Although some have questioned people’s real motives when getting involved in some of these campaigns (some have dismissed it as vanity, highlighting the fact that common etiquette is to donate discreetly or anonymously ), these are still clearly very effective ways of raising money for a good cause.
+Although some have questioned people’s real motives when getting involved in some of these campaigns (they have been dismissed as vanity projects, highlighting the fact that common etiquette in the past was to donate discreetly or anonymously ), these are still clearly very effective ways of raising money for a good cause.
 But, this popular culture of taking on challenges and documenting them on social media has also had much less positive outcomes.

 The darker side of viral challenges and dares on social media